Skip to main content

 GraphQL is a query language allowing users to use a broader panel of inputs than traditional REST APIs.
 GraphQL APIs are inherently prone to security risks, such as credential leakage and denial of service attacks, that can be reduced by taking appropriate precautions.

-In production environments, disabling the GraphQL Playground is recommended.
+In production environments, disabling the GraphQL Playground and the introspection query is recommended.
 If you haven't edited the configuration file, it is already disabled in production by default.

 Limit max depth and complexity